Art and Design

 A number of students choose to continue with their art education, either by following a degree or an art foundation course.
 Career pathways include graphic design, textile design, theatre design, print making, illustration, web design, interior design, jewellery design, fashion, sculpture, ceramics, fine art, art teaching, animation and architecture.

-- Personal investigation supported by written element of 1500 to 3000 words.
+- Personal investigation supported by a written element of 1500-3000 words

 Minimum of grade 6 in GCSE Art.